 And I yield back, Mr. Chairman.
+Chairman BUCHANAN.
+Thank you.
 I now want to introduce the witnesses.

-Mr. Gonzales, who is a National Early-Stage Advisor for the Alzheimer's

-Association, I personally want to thank you for your courage and taking the time to be with us today.
+Mr. Gonzales, who is a National Early-Stage Advisor for the Alzheimer's Association, I personally want to thank you for your courage and taking the time to be with us today.

 Okon is the Executive Director of Community Oncology Alliance.

-Dr. La -- whatever -- I am sorry -- is the Professor of the Pharmaceutical Economic and Public Policy at the University of South -- Southern California.
+Dr. La-whatever-I am sorry-is the Professor of the Pharmaceutical Economic and Public Policy at the University of South-Southern California.